ON THIS PAGE

 The external server and in-chassis models of Junos node slicing are mutually exclusive.
 An MX Series router can be configured to operate in only one of these models at one time.

-Mastership Behavior of BSYS and GNF
+Primary-role Behavior of BSYS and GNF

-The GNF VM mastership arbitration behavior is similar to that of MX Series Routing Engines.
-Each GNF runs as a master-backup pair of VMs.
+The GNF VM primary-role arbitration behavior is similar to that of MX Series Routing Engines.
+Each GNF runs as a primary-backup pair of VMs.
 A GNF VM that runs on server0 (or re0 for in-chassis) is equivalent to Routing Engine slot 0 of an MX Series router, and the GNF VM that runs on server1 (or re1 for in-chassis) is equivalent to Routing Engine slot 1 of an MX Series router.

 Junos Node Slicing Administrator Roles